PyMVPA/PyMVPA/doc/source/tutorial_mappers.rst

 True

-PyMVPA offers `~mvpa.datasets.mri.map2nifti()`, a function to combine these two thing and convert any vector into the corresponding NIfTI image:
+PyMVPA offers `~mvpa.datasets.mri.map2nifti()`, a function to combine these two things and convert any vector into the corresponding NIfTI image:

 >>> nimg = map2nifti(fds, revtest)

-This image can now be safed to a file (e.g. ``nimg.save('mytest.nii.gz')``).
+This image can now be stored as a file (e.g. ``nimg.save('mytest.nii.gz')``).
 In this format it is now compatible with the vast majority of neuroimaging software.